 - Desmond is very similar to Geoffrey in his utter disregard for life.
 There is a very disturbingly hilarious page where they casually chat about murder and destruction.

-- Nora Pauls also seems sort of unstable and violent.
+- Nola Pauls also seems sort of unstable and violent.
 Then again, it probably applies to most Abolish servants.

-- Badass Normal: Lynnette again.
-Colt, too though he gets un-normal soon enough.
+- Badass Normal: Lynnette and Colt, though he becomes a servant later and she gets an aberration item.

-- Belief Makes You Stupid: Abolish is founded on such a bizarrely illogical premise that the kinds of adherents it attracts either weren't all there in the first place, or are Ax Crazies looking for a home.
+- Belief Makes You Stupid: Abolish is founded on such a bizarrely illogical premise that the most of the adherents it attracts either weren't all there in the first place, or are just Ax Crazies looking for a home.
 Voreese puts it like this:Voreese: It's Abolish.
 Odds are about fifty-fifty that any given member is one of the stupidest motherfuckers on the planet.